ContentSquare/readapt/README.md

 |Difficulty with “sight” words (words that are pronounced different from how they are spelled.
 For example we do not pronounce the “gh” in “night”.)|Mark silent letters, show liaisons (French only)|
 |Confusing letters that look similar (b with d, p with q etc.)|Colouring specific letters|

+# Contributor's guide

+If you want to contribute to Readapt project, please refer to our [contributor's guide](./CONTRIBUTING.md).

 # Structure

 This is a monorepo which contains many apps and packages: